Below are the frequently asked questions, related to NCBA membership:

 Q. What is the cost of membership?

 A. The NCBA membership year runs from July 1 through June 30; dues are not prorated.
-However, if you join for the first time in April, your membership extends for 15 months.
+Explore your new membership benefits for 2019-20 at ncbar.org/power.

 Q. Do I have to be licensed in North Carolina to join?
 Do I have to live in North Carolina to join?